Hungary's strongman Viktor Orban wins third term in power

-BUDAPEST, Hungary (Reuters) - Prime Minister Viktor Orban won a third straight term in power in Sunday elections after his anti-immigration campaign message secured a strong majority for his party in parliament, preliminary data showed.
+BUDAPEST, Hungary (Reuters) - Prime Minister Viktor Orban won a third straight term in power in Sunday elections after his anti-immigration campaign message secured a strong majority for his party in parliament, granting him two-thirds of seats based on preliminary results.

-The rightwing nationalist prime minister projected himself as a savior of Hungary’s Christian culture against Muslim migration into Europe an image which resonated with millions of voters, especially in rural areas.
+The rightwing nationalist prime minister projected himself as a savior of Hungary’s Christian culture against Muslim migration into Europe, an image which resonated with millions of voters, especially in rural areas.

+“We have won, Hungary has won a great victory,” a jubilant Orban told a large crowd of cheering supporters near the Danube river in Budapest.

+“There is a big battle behind us, we have won a crucial victory, giving ourself a chance to defend Hungary.”

-According to preliminary results with 85 percent of votes counted, National Election Office data projected Fidesz to win 133 seats, a two-thirds majority in the 199-seat parliament.
+According to preliminary results with 93 percent of votes counted, National Election Office data projected Fidesz to win 133 seats, a tight two-thirds majority in the 199-seat parliament.
 Nationalist Jobbik was projected to win 26 seats, while the Socialists were projected as third with 20 lawmakers.

 Two smaller leftist parties, DK and LMP, won nine and eight seats respectively.